The feasibility of multi-graph alignment: a Bayesian approach: Bayesian estimation over metric spaces

 What would be an adequate choice for $l$?
 A natural default choice could be the all-or-nothing loss function $l(\bi, \bi') = \1_{\bi \neq \bi'}$; with this loss function, this inference problem is known as \textbf{exact alignment}.
 However, we have a notion of closeness for permutations, and we would like to acknowledge estimators which are "close enough" to the true alignment.

 In the case where $p=2$, we may define

 and $d = (1 - ov)$ is a distance over $\mathcal{S}_n$.
 This means that we now have other natural loss functions: for instance, the functions $l_r(\pi, \pi') = \1_{d(\pi, \pi') \geq r}$, for $0 \leq r < 1$.
 This allows us to ask slightly different questions: namely, the so-called \textbf{almost exact} and \textbf{partial} alignment problems, which we shall describe in the next section.
-We may similarly extend the notion of overlap to $\mathcal{S}_n^{p-1}$ when $p \geq 3$, and we will discuss this more in Section \ref{multiov}: the exact choice of extension will matter.
+We may similarly extend the notion of overlap to $\mathcal{S}_n^{p-1}$ when $p \geq 3$; there are multiple ways to do this, including the definition (\ref{overlap}) which we adopted to state our main results.
+We discuss this further in Section \ref{multiov}.

 Before proceeding, let us describe what the metric space $\mathcal{S}_n$ actually looks like.
 One way to conceptualise it is as a hyperbolic space: for any $\pi \in \mathcal{S}_n$, the size of the ball $B(\pi, r)$ grows roughly like $(n^n)^r$, for $0 \leq r \leq 1$.